brenns10/funlisp/README.md

 portability, and excellent documentation.
 Check out the [documentation][] or grab the source and give it a try:

-    $ make bin/repl
+    $ make bin/funlisp
-    $ bin/repl
+    $ bin/funlisp
     > (+ 5 5)
     10
+    > ^D
+    $ bin/funlisp scripts/hello_world.lisp
+    hello world

 Since funlisp is aimed at being easily embeddable, the [tools/](tools/) directory is full of sample C programs using the library.
-There are also sample scripts within [scripts/](scripts/).
-You can run them with the `runfile` tool:

-    $ make bin/runfile
-    $ bin/runfile scripts/hello_world.lisp
+The `funlisp` interpreter and script runner is an example of such a program.
+There are simple REPL's and script runners as well as examples of function calls between C and lisp.

 [Read the Docs!][documentation]